poppinss/indicative/readme.md

 ```

 #### singular
-coverts a given value to singular.
+Converts a given value to singular.
 Which means `people` will be converted to `person`.

 ```javascript
 // raw sanitization